 Cynthia Lin - Singing 101 for Uke players

 Do you struggle with singing and playing at the same time?
 Wish you had more confidence in your voice?
 Join ukulele teacher and vocal coach Cynthia Lin for this sing-and-play workshop.
 Learn fun voice exercises to improve your sound and practice techniques for combining uke rhythms with vocal melody.

-Mitch Chang - Building and hearing chord progressions
+Mitch Chang - Understanding chord progressions & strumming patterns

-Do you want to be able to figure out songs in minutes, not days?
+Gonna squeeze in two major topics in one workshop!
+Do you want to be able to figure out both the chords and strumming partterns to songs in minutes, not days?
 Tired of noodling around with 100 chords trying to guess that one part?
 Have you ever wondered how some people are able to effortlessly jump in on any jam, even if they’ve never heard the song before?
 Then you need this class!
-You should be able to strum a steady rhythm while playing through the basic chords without pause (A, Am, A, B-flat, B, Bm, C, Cm, D, Dm, E, Em, F, F#m, G, Gm).

 Li'l Rev - Intros & Endings

 Study the lost art of adding intros and endings to your repertoire.
 We'll explore time honored chestnuts from Tin Pan Alley, Ragtime, Blues, Country, Hawaiian, and Rock traditions.
 Chordal and melody based examples, handouts provided